Xentara v2.0.4

 Attributes

-keyThe debugging inspector’s primary key.
+keyThe inspector’s primary key.

-UUIDThe unique UUID of the debugging inspector.
+UUIDThe unique UUID of the inspector.

 Tasks